The importance of business critical thinking skills

-3. Precise contexts:
+3. Decision-Making in Precise contexts:

 The deductive reasoning skills necessary to anticipate outcomes and see logical consequences.
 Effective business professionals need to be able to see applications and implications of executive directives, company policies and regulations

-4. Ambiguous contexts:
+4. Decision-Making in Ambiguous contexts:

 Problem solving in contexts of risk, ambiguity and uncertainty.
 Strength in inductive and inferential reasoning lead problem solvers to determine the solution that has the strongest likelihood of success, given information at hand.

-5. Quantitative contexts:
+5. Decision-Making in Quantitative contexts: